 So infidelity is a business, and a discrete one still.
 People pay to have sex with someone they don't know or find a regular screwing buddy.
 Cheating, or the more elegant term, "having an affair," has been in vogue since humans were cave dwellers.

 Who's not intrigued by the promise of no-strings-attached encounters, daring to get caught, or a bedroom romp with someone new?
 Before we got mired in the confines of puritanical rules of conduct, it was common for men and women to openly have affairs.
 High society and the poor alike were not ones to buy into morals.
 And, full disclosure here — I think that as consenting adults, we should follow what's authentic to our personal code, so I'm not here to count partners.

-Personally, I have always been a one-man-at-a time woman, with no interest in a taken man.
+Personally, I have always been a one man at a time woman, with no interest in a taken man.
 If I was completely at ease with my sexual nature, like the goddesses who roamed in pagan times, I might just couple with whomever I chose whenever nature called.
-I never cheated on my ex-husband in all the years we were together, and rarely fantasized about how it would be to have sexual intercourse with someone else.
-So I have little personal knowledge of cheating — but I have seen my clients struggle with the fascination of "mattering" to someone, often outside the marital bed, at whatever the cost.
+I never cheated on my ex-husband in all the years we were together, and rarely fantasized about sexual intercourse with someone else, so I have little personal knowledge of cheating.
+But I have seen my clients fascinated by "mattering" to someone, often outside the marital bed, at whatever the cost.

-To deepen the love connection with your partner, be willing to show up and grow up.
-Honesty is not the most comfortable of poses, but it is worth it.
+To deepen the love connection with your partner, show up and grow up.
+Honesty is not the most comfortable of poses, but it's worth it.
 Practice being the love you want in your life.
 Try seeing your partner as a wonderful provider, and dig up some genuine gratitude and grace.
-Don't fake "you" — set your boundaries, find your value and use your voice to derail drawing a cheating heart.
-As witnessed by Ashley Madison, affairs might be money makers, but liars make true connection impossible.
+Don't fake "you" — set your boundaries, find your value and use your voice to derail a cheating heart.
+As witnessed by Ashley Madison, affairs are money makers, but liars make true connection impossible.